-An estimated 741,000 women and girls are held in prisons around the world.
+An estimated 741,000 women and girls are held in prisons around the world, an increase of 17% since 2010.
 Women are always a small minority in national prison populations – only 2–9 per cent on average, and women and girls made up just 6.9 per cent of the global prison population in 2017.
 However, their numbers are growing every year, and at a faster rate than men.

 Offences committed by women are often closely linked to poverty, and frequently a means of survival to support their family and children.
 Harsh drug policies have disproportionately affected women, who often take part in low-level but high-risk activities, frequently as a result of coercion or driven by poverty.
 The fact that they receive a prison sentence is often also related to poverty and the inability to pay fines for petty offences or to afford bail.